 3. Big group size

-As mentioned, the ideal size for a yoga training is around 15-20 students per training.
+As mentioned, the ideal size for a yoga teacher training is around 16-22 students per yoga course.
 The problem with more than 25 students per training is that you might just feel like a number.
 There may also be less personal attention or individual contact time with your teachers, as well as time/opportunity to ask questions, offer your opinion, and make sure you understand everything.
 It may also be harder to form close connections with people in such a big group, and it may suggest that the school is more profit-driven, rather than focussed on providing you the best experience possible.

 4. Lots of days off

-While this may sound like a good thing (!), the problem with too many days off, or only a few hours of training each day, is that it becomes more like a holiday than a yoga training.
+While this may sound like a good thing (!), the problem with too many days off, or only a few hours of training each day, is that it becomes more like a holiday than a teacher training for yoga.
 After all, you are here to become a certified yoga teacher, not to go on a yoga holiday, and you want to choose a school that takes this process as seriously as you do.

-5. Multi-style yoga training (or no clear style)
+5. Multi-style yoga teacher training (or no clear style)

 Take a skill such as dancing, for example: if you wanted to learn to dance you wouldn’t start learning jazz and street and breakdance and tap and ballet all at once!
 You would quickly confuse yourself; it’s better to focus on one style at a time, and master the foundations, and then build on that by adding in another style, and so on.